Hillage/klinklang-public/README.md

 #### What proxy provider should I use?

 This is something that is generally kept secret as higher usage increases the chance of the proxy being banned.
 Based on user reports in Discord, Webshare is generally banned.
 Residential proxies are often considered "better" when it comes to not being banned already however this is anecdotal.

+#### Can I use BasicAuth for my proxies?

+While technically supported most users report this does not work for them.
+If you want to try using BasicAuth make sure you use the format `USER:PASS@IP:PORT`

 ## Common Issues